formio/enterprise-release/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+# January 28th, 2020 Release
+## PDF Server 2.60.0
+*Changed*
+* Renderer version to 4.8.0
+* Upgrade formio-viewer to use 4.8.0 renderer.

+*Fixed*
+* Potential issues where the PDF generation could get hung up on waiting for images to load.

+*Added*
+* Page size capabilities.

 # January 24th, 2020 Release

 ## API Server 6.7.36